Borrow up to £50k with the Bounce Back Loan Scheme

 In the first instance, you should approach your existing lender, provided that they are on the accredited list.

-The Scheme is open for six months until 4 November 2020, although it may be extended if circumstances require it.
+The Scheme is open until 31 January 2021, although it may be extended if circumstances require it.

 The Scheme has been designed to enable businesses to access finance quickly.
 The online application form is expected to be assessed by lenders in a matter of days, and so it is envisaged that funds will be released fairly quickly.